EPAM-JS-Competency-center/cloud-development-course-initial/4_integration_with_nosql_database/task.md

 ### Task 4.1

 1. Use AWS Console to create two database tables in DynamoDB.
-Expected schemas for products and stocks:
+Expected schemas for products and stock:

 Product model: